gchase/re-compare/README.md

 The regex parsers are using the python [ply library](http://www.dabeaz.com/ply/). ply is a python lex/yacc library which allows building [lalr1](https://en.wikipedia.org/wiki/LALR_parser) grammars.

-The parsing is doen automatically during the collection step.
+The parsing is done automatically during the collection step.

 **usage:**
 The following are the manual instructions for the parsers (useful if you want to preprocess your own datasets).